 December 28, 2015

-Nazi bombers dropped more than 24,000 high explosives and 100,000 incendiaries, destroying historic buildings and churches and gutting the medieval Great Hall of the City's Guildhall.
+Nazi bombers dropped more than 24,000 high explosives and 100,000 incendiaries, leveling historic buildings and gutting the medieval Great Hall of the City's Guildhall

 As the flames approached St Paul's Cathedral, a symbol of London's glory,

-Prime Minister Winston Churchill called of the Fire Brigade and St. Paul's fire watch to save the landmark.
+Prime Minister Winston Churchill called of the Fire Brigade and St. Paul's fire watch to save the landmark - and they did.